ab4d/Ab4d.SharpEngine.Samples.Web/README.md

         <WasmExtraFilesToDeploy Include="sharp-engine.js" />
       </ItemGroup>
       ```
-- Open the razor page that will host the 3D scene and add the following:
+- Open the razor page that will host the 3D scene (for example Home.razor) and add the following:
     - Add using, inject and implements to the start of the razor file:
       ```
       @using System.Numerics